DavidEGrayson/rgdeg/README.md

-rgdeg - A collection of graph algorithms for Ruby
+rgdeg - a collection of graph algorithms for Ruby
 ====

 This is a collection of graph algorithms for Ruby.